Sultan Alam Shah Museum: History

-The establishment of the State Museum, which is known with reference to the Sultan Alam Shah Museum, began when Sultan Salahuddin Abdul Aziz Shah consented to sign Enactment Selangor #6 Year 1975 on 27 December 1975.
+The establishment of the State Museum, which is known with reference to the Sultan Alam Shah Museum, began when Sultan Salahuddin Abdul Aziz Shah consented to sign Royal Enactment #6, Year 1975 on 27 December 1975.

 After several years of planning, the museum opened on 2 September 1989, the museum became a symbol of the state's cultural development and was officially opened by the Sultan of Selangor where the opening ceremony is done with a full event consisting of Malay traditions.
-Museum administration was placed under the responsibility of the Selangor Museum.
+Currently, them museum' administration is placed under the responsibility of the Selangor State Museums Department.

 Building

 The Museum building was built on a land area of 12.95 hectares and a floor space of 41,538 square meters.
-This five-storey building consists of two floors of office space, three floors of exhibition space and the Menambun Daeng Exhibition Hall.
-There are five pavilions which are the History Centre, House of Culture, Sports Centre, Nature and Heritage Centre Islamic Centre and Outdoor Exhibition.
-The museum is also equipped with facilities such as the Resource Centre, Auditorium, Lumu King Hall, Meeting Room Daeng Perani and Kemasik, Taksedemi Laboratory and Repository.
+This five-storey building consists of two floors of office space, three floors of exhibition space and the Daeng Menambun Exhibition Hall.
+There are five pavilions which consists of a History Centre, House of Culture, Sports Centre, Nature and Heritage Centre, Islamic Centre and Outdoor Exhibition areas.
+The museum is also equipped with facilities such as the Resource Centre, Auditorium, Raja Lumu Function Hall, Daeng Perani and Kemasik Meeting Rooms, Taxidermy Laboratory as well as a Historical Repository.